meilisearch/integration-guides/resources/meilisearch-pre-release-work.md

 ### Before pre-release

-- [ ] Define (with the help of PMs) which integrations should be updated to include the new features included in the latest version of Meilisaearch.
+- [ ] Define (with the help of PMs) which integrations should be updated to include the new features in the latest version of Meilisaearch.
 Most of the time, it will be tier #1 integrations.
 Integration to update: TBD

 ### Pre-release